media-vault/mediavault.org/docs/quick-start.md

 # Quick Start

-1. Install MediaVault on [your system](/docs/installation) with the installation method for your platform.
+1. Install LibreUno on [your system](/docs/installation) with the installation method for your platform.

 2. Edit the application.properties file to your specific server ip and port needs